philgarrett/SignageliveAPI/README.md

 - AuthorizationCode
 - NetworkUrl

-The code below will do the job.
+The code below will do the job, you will need to populate the various parameters

 ~~~
 namespace SignageliveAPI.Controllers